 The 2021 compensation program incorporates changes to both the annual and long-term incentive design.
 The annual bonus will be based 60% on quantitative objectives and 40% on measurable strategic objectives.

-60% Financial Objectives 40% Strategic Objectives • 50% based on new FST terminals or software installations in • 10 strategic goals, all weighted 2021 equally • 50% based on achievement of FST recurring revenue growth from FY 2020 (software, labels, and service)
+60% Financial Objectives

+- 50% based on new FST terminals or software installations in 2021 - 50% based on achievement of FST recurring revenue growth from FY 2020 (software, labels, and service)